ThomasBleijendaal/RapidCMS/README.md

 ```

 There is no abstraction magic, or default repository implementation, so you need to create your own
-repositories which you must derive from `BaseRepository` or `MappedBaseRepository`.
+repositories which you must derive from `BaseRepository` or `MappedBaseRepository` (or, when really required,
+have it implement `IRepository`).

 #### Entity Framework Core Repositories